 It is true that the view from the Metropolitan Government Building is free and better, but the Tokyo Tower is something of a grand old lady – an icon of a different era, when people took pleasure in simple tourist amusements such as printing their own ‘poor man’s postcards’.

-Known now more for its frequent appearance in Japanese anime than as the tallest self-supporting tower in the world, the Tokyo Tower is known to millions through anime, where it appears to be a sort of maelstrom of inter-dimensional chaos.
+Rather than as the tallest self-supporting tower in the world, the Tokyo Tower is better known to millions through anime, where it appears to be a sort of maelstrom of inter-dimensional chaos.

 In the night it is spectacularly illuminated.